What is Commercial Boat Insurance?

 However, some insurance companies allow you to tailor your ocean cargo coverage to include protection for your goods when they are stored in a warehouse unexpectedly.
 It can also cover what’s called “concealed damage” that isn’t apparent upon delivery but is discovered after the shipped goods are fully inspected.

-If there is damage to the goods or delivery is delayed, cargo insurance usually includes coverage for any loss of revenue.
+If there is damage to the goods or delivery is delayed, most insurance companies usually include coverage for any loss of revenue the marine business suffers.

-If your boat is damaged and sinks in a storm, you as the owner are responsible for the cost of removing and disposing of the wreckage.
-If you had hazardous materials on board, you will also be responsible for any cleanup and decontamination costs when appropriate.
-If you have pollution insurance, it can cover these costs up to your policy limits.
+If your boat is damaged and sinks in a storm, you as the owner are held responsible for the cost of removing and disposing of the wreckage.
+If you had hazardous materials onboard, you will be legally liable for any cleanup and decontamination costs when appropriate.
+If you have pollution insurance, it can cover clean-up expenses up to your policy limits.

 Uninsured Boater Coverage

 Personal and commercial watercraft are not always legally required to obtain liability insurance.
-If an uninsured boater causes an accident, they won’t have the necessary insurance to pay for any claims of bodily injury to you or your crew and passengers.
-If you add uninsured boater coverage to your boat insurance policy, you can make a claim against your own policy.
+If an uninsured boater causes an accident, they won’t have the necessary insurance to pay for any claims of bodily injury to you, your crew, or your passengers.
+If you add uninsured boater coverage to your charter boat insurance policy, you can make a claim against your own policy to provide protection for your passengers and any third parties that may be injured.

-What other business insurance coverage should you consider?
+What other business insurance coverage should many owners consider?

-- Liquor Liability: Do you serve alcohol on board?
+- Liquor Liability: Do you serve alcohol on board your charter boats?
 If so, you’ll need liquor liability in case an intoxicated passenger harms someone else or causes property damage.

-- Workers’ Compensation Insurance: Also referred to as maritime coverage, if you have full-time crew members, you’ll likely need this insurance.
+- Workers’ Compensation Insurance: Also referred to as maritime coverage or employer's liability protection, if you have full-time crew members, you’ll likely need this insurance.
 It helps cover their medical expenses and lost wages if they’re injured on the job.

-- Business Interruption Insurance: If your boat is damaged and you can't operate your business, this policy can help cover your payroll, lost profits, bills, and other expenses until you're fully operational.
+- Business Interruption Insurance: If your boat is damaged and you can't operate your business, business interruption insurance can help cover your payroll, lost profits, bills, and other expenses until you're fully operational.

-- Bumbershoot Insurance: This is an umbrella insurance specialized to the marine industry.
+- Bumbershoot Insurance: This is excess liability insurance specialized to the marine industry.

 How Much Does Commercial Boat Insurance Cost?

-The cost of commercial boat insurance varies depending on numerous factors, including:
+What you pay for a commercial boat insurance premium varies depending on numerous factors, including:

 - The value of the vessel.
 It is new?
 Is it used?
 This will change the insured value.